allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 #### Event-driven dataflow

-Since we are dealing with a UI component that has several moving parts, applying event-driven techniques comes in handy because of its asynchronous nature and because messaging channels are subscription-based.
+Since we are dealing with a UI component that has several moving parts, applying event-driven techniques come in handy because of their asynchronous nature and because messaging channels are subscription-based.
 Here is another analogy: you are at your place waiting for a hand-to-hand package delivery.
 Instead of opening the door every now and then to check if there is a courier behind it you would probably wait first for a doorbell to ring, right?
 Only once it rings (an event occurs), you would open the door to obtain the package.